whothefluff/abap-exceptions/README.md

 # abap-exceptions

-Exceptions that implement if_t100_message and that take a if_t100_message in the constructor
+Exceptions that implement the message interface and that take a message in the constructor